Long before the age of paper certificates, a seaman tattoo served as their proficiency and competency documents (COP and COC in the modern era).

 North Star or the Nautical Star tattoo is the most common ink mark in the old seafaring days.
 It’s a highly recognizable symbol that denotes protection and guidance.

 Seafarers use the heavenly bodies when navigating the seas.
-Wherever they go on the vast oceans, they can always rely on the North star in finding their way.
+Wherever they go on the vast oceans, they can always rely on the North Star to find their way.

 Because early sailors are highly superstitious, they tattoo the nautical star on their bodies believing that it will guide them to where they are going.